InfoMusCP/PyEyesWeb/docs/user_guide/theoretical_framework/low_level/contraction_expansion.md

 ```

 ### Integration with Other Modules
-Consider combining with **other metrics** for a more comprehensive analysis.
+Consider combining with **other metrics** for a more detailed analysis.

 #### Smoothness Analysis
 Combine spatial dynamics with movement smoothness: